Bad People – how many people are bad, really?

 This can result in a person being persistently difficult to relate to, sometimes actively nasty, but often quite pleasant.

-If you are an acquaintance or a friend of a person with BPD or Narcissistic Personality Disorder, to you they may well be the nicest person on the block, unfortunately, it’s one of the aspects of these disorders.
+If you are an acquaintance or a friend of a person with BPD or Narcissistic Personality Disorder, how can you know?
+To you they may well be the nicest person on the block, unfortunately, it’s one of the aspects of these disorders.

 Yet no-one else may never know, which can be crazy-making for that close friend or family member.